-Prerequisite: ECTRN 50 and ECTRN 133 or ECTRN 140 (all may be taken concurrently).
+Prerequisite: ECTRN $\overline{50}$ and ECTRN 133 or ECTRN 140 (all may be taken concurrently).
+Course Advisory: SCC minimum English and math standards.
 Presents the principles of alternating current circuits and active devices.
 Mathematical analysis and laboratory construction of circuits are required.
 Three hours lecture, three hours lab.